People are different and not one therapeutic approach will benefit all.

 Person Centred Psychotherapy

 Person-centred therapy harnesses a client’s natural self-healing process and with the right relationship with their therapist, clients can decide what they want to do with their lives.
 It is a personal growth model known for being non-directive.
-Your therapist will work closely with you to understand the your point of view without judgement and with integrity.
+Your therapist will work closely with you to understand your point of view without judgement and with integrity.

 Transactional Analysis (TA)